Rutgers-RPL/pfa-training/README.md

         [8, 40, 2],
         [1, 9, 7]]

 #This is an example of what a python matrix might look like.

+#A matrix is really just an array of arrays; that's exactly what
+#we're doing here.
+It's an array of three elements, where each element
+# is an array of three elements itself!
 ```

-3. We are going to multiply these matrices and store it in a third.
+3. We are going to store the product in a third matrix.
 In order to do this, create a third 3x3 matrix, and fill it with zeroes.

 In order to multiply these matrices, it helps to know the number of rows